It’s the time of year when going to Tractor Supply or Theisen’s can be an exercise in self discipline.

 First, there are the obvious things like providing food and water on a daily basis.
 Then there are things like letting the chickens out of their coop each morning (warning: chickens want to get up with the pre-dawn light), collecting their eggs, and locking them safely in the coop each night.

 Beyond your chickens’ daily needs, coops and pens require regular cleaning and maintenance.
 Chickens sometimes get sick or injured and need medical treatment or first aid.
-And sometimes chickens die.
+And all chickens eventually die, sometimes suddenly without warning.
 Are you prepared to handle these things as they occur?

 Before getting chickens, it’s important to consider whether you have the ability (and time) to provide proper care for your birds.
 Also think about what will happen when you’re not there.
 If you ever go on vacation or travel for work, you will need to make arrangements for someone who can care for the chickens in your absence.